thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 Each Customer User should see his own devices and should not be able to see devices or any other data that belongs to a different customer.

 We have already created the Device (see [Step 1](#step-1-provision-device)), the Dashboard and added widgets to it (see [Step 3](#step-3-create-dashboard)).
-Now it's time to create a Customer and a Customer User and make sure they will have access to the device's data and the dashboard.
+Now it&#39;s time to create a Customer and a Customer User and make sure they will have access to the device&#39;s data and the dashboard.
 There are two options for how Tenant Administrator can give access to a certain Entity (Device, Dashboard, Asset, etc.) for a Customer:

 * A. Assign the Customer as the owner of the entity.
 This option is useful to ensure that only this customer can access the device and its data (see [Step 7.2](#step-72-change-owner-of-the-device)).